cad324/Trend-Global/documents/design-journey.md

 #### Participant 2

 1. Who is your participant, e.g., what is their name, where do they comes from, what is their job, characteristics, etc.?
-Participant 2 is Everly Chae, a junior at Cornell who studies Material Science Engineering.
+-Participant 2 is Everly Chae, a junior at Cornell who studies Material Science Engineering.
 She interned in the sourcing & inventory department of Coach Outlets, where she analyzed selections of purses and accessories from different coach lines to be sold in the outlets.
 Everly is friendly and a hard worker.

 2. Does your participant belong to your target audience of the site?
 (Yes / No)

 [If “No”, what’s your strategy of associating the user test results to your target audience’s needs and wants?
 How can your re-design choices based on the user tests make a better fit for the target audience?]
-Yes, worked in retail inventory
+-Yes, worked in retail inventory

 - Task #1
   - **Task Description** (What was the task for this user?)